georgexyz19/georgexyz.com/content/posts/vim-tips.md

 ^i
 : go to next cursor position

+gj
+: move down one displayed line when a long line is auto wrapped

 #### Common Shortcuts

 Vim is in a different league comparing to other text editors.
 It does not have